KayBaumann/Blackjack/README.md

 # ♠️ Blackjack WPF Game

-A desktop Blackjack game built with C# and WPF, simulating a realistic casino experience with chips, insurance, surrender, and more.
+A desktop Blackjack game built with C# and WPF, simulating a realistic casino experience with chips.

 ---